Counsel for Child Abuse and Neglect

 |CCAN Attorney Practice Standards||Download|

 In addition to working with the CCAN trained court appointed attorneys, the CCAN Office also works with the Children’s Law Center which has an agreement with the court to provide representation for some children and caretakers in child abuse and neglect cases.
 Children's Law Center has staff attorneys who act as guardians ad litem.
 This organization also recruits and trains pro bono attorneys to represent caretakers who are considering seeking adoption, guardianship, or legal custody of a neglected child.
-Their website can be found at www.childrenslawcenter.org
+Find their website at www.childrenslawcenter.org.

 Legal Separation is a court-decreed right to live apart, with the rights and obligations of divorced persons, but without divorce.
 The parties are still married and cannot remarry.
 A spouse may petition for a legal separation usually on the same basis as for a divorce, and include requests for child custody, alimony, child support and division of property.
 For people who want to avoid the supposed stigma of divorce, who hold strong religious objections to divorce or who hope to save a marriage, legal separation is an apparent solution.
 With more states allowing no-fault divorce, the use of separation agreements and informal separation, legal separation is rarely used.